crystal-morgan/supporting-files/README.md

 # supporting-files

-This is a repo to hold my images and any other files to support my documentation.
+This is a repo to hold my images and any other files that support my documentation.